coccon/proffastpylot/docs/usage.md

 You can execute `run.py` to test this with the example data provided.

-## Special case: Process already available spectra
+## 3. Special case: Process spectra directly

 If the spectra are already available, set the option `start_with_spectra` to `True` in the input file.
 The path to the spectra is given to prfPylot by the entry `analysis_path`.